jordones/haptijordon/README.md

 - Clone this repo
 - `npm install` to install all required dependencies
-- `npm run dev` to start the local server
+- `node index.js` to start the local server

 # Code Overview